Everything You Need to Know

 - Predictive Maintenance: Similar to preventative maintenance, predictive maintenance, attempts to identify when a system is close to failure.
 Instead of looking at the lifespan of a system as preventative maintenance often does, predictive maintenance looks at how the equipment is operating to predict failure.

-- Conditional Maintenance: Reactive maintenance is often referred to as conditional maintenance.
-This is when maintenance is retroactively performed after a problem has come to the surface.
+- Conditional Maintenance: Reactive maintenance refers to dependent maintenance.
+Maintenance is typically performed retroactively after a problem has come to the surface.

 - Combination Maintenance: Using a combination of all three types of maintenance – preventative, predictive (when possible), and conditional (when necessary) – is often the best choice for your facility.